zilliztech/phantoscope/README.md

 With the explosion of images and video data in human society, the legacy text search can hardly serve people's needs.

 For example, an image involves a myriad of information, and different people have different interpretation of the same image.
-The existing search engines, be it full-text search or searching image by image, can no longer meet such flexible multi-dimentional search requests.
+The existing search engines, be it full-text search or searching image by image, can no longer meet such flexible multi-dimensional search requirements.

 Phantoscope is the right tool for you.
-Equipped with miscellaneous deep-learning models, portable image processing techniques, and Milvus vector search engine, it can offer a unique set of high-performance image searching interfaces to address such needs.
+Empowered by miscellaneous deep-learning models, portable image processing techniques, and Milvus vector search engine, it can offer a unique set of high-performance image searching interfaces to address such needs.

 <a href="#install"></a>